 Just 10 minutes from Downtown Denver, the Rocky Mountain Arsenal National Wildlife Refuge is a massive revegetation effort to restore the land to native shortgrass prairie habitat.
 More than 330 species of wildlife, including bison, deer, burrowing owls and endangered black-footed ferrets, live here seasonally or year-round.
 Outdoor activities include birdwatching (majestic bald eagles are regular visitors), fishing, hiking and viewing the amazing bison herd.

-Mount Evans has the highest paved auto road in North America, snaking its way to the 14,260-foot (4,346 m) summit.
-The road ($10 for a three-day pass) is open only from the Friday before Memorial Day through the first weekend in October, and frequently has snow on it, even in August.
+Mount Blue Sky has the highest paved auto road in North America, snaking its way to the 14,260-foot (4,346 m) summit.
+Please note: online reservations are now required for timed slots.
+The road is open only from the Friday before Memorial Day through the first weekend in October, and frequently has snow on it, even in August.
 (The road closes at Summit Lake after Labor Day, preventing you from reaching the top.)
 The view from the top takes in the entire Front Range.
 The summit is 60 miles (97 km) from Downtown Denver.
 On your way up the mountain, be sure to stop at M. Walter Pesman Trail (maintained by Denver Botanic Gardens) for a wildflower hike; you won't see anything like the rare flowers and 1,500-year-old bristlecone pine trees anywhere else in the world.
 The trail winds through subalpine and alpine areas where wildflowers and animals of the fragile tundra live.
-Volunteer guides from Denver Botanic Gardens offer interpretive hikes that follow the trail throughout the summer (call 720-865-3539 for information).
+Volunteer guides from Denver Botanic Gardens offer interpretive hikes that follow the trail throughout the summer (email firstname.lastname@example.org for registration).